szwork2013/many-slides/README.md

-##Many Slides
+#Many Slides
 ###General
-... is a web presentation application for creating and sharing presentations from within your web-browser!
+Many Slides is a web presentation application for creating and sharing presentations from within your web-browser!

 This is an ongoing student research project, which will probably be reaching a somewhat stable state around June 2014.